 What Causes Bowing Basement Walls?

-Foundation settlement and movement resulting in the need for foundation stabilization can also be caused by improperly compacted fill soils or improper maintenance around your foundation.
+Improperly compacted fill soils or insufficient maintenance around your foundation could cause foundation settlement and movement.
 Roof water that overflows next to your foundation can add to soil expansion and pressure causing bowing basement walls.
-Whatever the cause, settlement can destroy the value of structures and your home and even make them unsafe resulting in the need for foundation stabilization- bowing basement wall repair.
+Whatever the cause, settlement can destroy the value of structures and your home and even make them unsafe.
+As a result, foundation stabilization and bowing basement wall repair may be necessary.

 What About Settling?